mattsbanner-vault/autocert/README.md

     * Fill `DOMAINS` with a comma-separated list of the domains you are hosting
     * Fill `EMAIL` with a valid email for Cerbot notifications
     * Fill `COUNTRY` with your two letter country code
-    * Change both volume mounts to the correct directories.
-One for your sites, one for the NGINX configurations.
+    * Change volume mounts to the correct directories.
+One for sites, one for Lets Encrypt and one for the NGINX configurations.
     * Change the port numbers to match what you have forwarded at your firewall (Optional)